 A brand's connection with consumers' emotions, also known as brand intimacy, directly affects the growth of its business.
 Brand intimacy encourages bonds that are reciprocal and are deepened by emotions.
 The user must have engaged with or repeatedly tried a brand before a connection is expected.

 A strong emotional connection is determined by the degree of overall positive feelings a customer has toward a brand and the extent to which a person associates the brand with key attributes.
-Some of the patterns or markers of such intimacy include but not limited to: Fulfilment, when your brand delivers superior service that exceeds expectation; identity, nostalgia, indulgence, ritual, and enhancement.
+Some of the patterns or markers of such intimacy are fulfillment (when your brand delivers service that exceeds expectations), identity, nostalgia, indulgence, ritual and enhancement.

-Marketing agency MBLM developed a model which measures brand level intimacy and assigns a brand intimacy quotient.
+Marketing agency MBLM developed a model, which measures brand level intimacy and assigns a brand intimacy quotient.
 A first step is building strong emotional connections with the customer.
 This can be achieved by investing in any of the six archetypes or characters of bonds.
-These are:

-- Fulfillment - Meeting a customer's need beyond their expectations.
-This positions your brand as one that over delivers.
+Fulfillment: Meeting a customer's needs beyond their expectations.
+This positions your brand as one that overdelivers.

 One of the easiest ways to connect with your customers is to read body language, ask questions, pay attention and offer concise solutions at any point of contact.
 This is especially important in the sharing stage.
 If consumers feel you are not invested enough in solving their problems, they won't be moved into a relationship.